-Parties who wish to submit a brief that exceeds the length limitations must file a motion with the Court requesting permission to exceed the length limitations not less than 10 calendar days before the filing of a main brief and not less than 5 calendar days before the filing of a reply brief.
-Such motions are granted only for extraordinarily compelling reasons.
+Parties wishing to submit a brief that exceeds the length limitations must, not less than 7 days before the brief is due, file a motion requesting permission to exceed the length limitations.
+Such motions are granted only for extraordinarily compelling reasons, and motions filed less than 7 days before the brief is due will be denied as untimely, absent exceptional circumstances.
 See D.C.
 Cir.
-Rule 28(f).
+Rule 28(e).

-78. Contents
+8. Contents